n-laoutaris/gray-scott-reaction-diffusion/README.md

-# Grey-Scott Reaction-Diffusion Simulator
+# Gray-Scott Reaction-Diffusion Simulator

-This project implements the **Grey-Scott reaction-diffusion model** using [NGSolve](https://ngsolve.org/), a high-performance finite element library.
+This project implements the **Gray-Scott reaction-diffusion model** using [NGSolve](https://ngsolve.org/), a high-performance finite element library.
 It simulates the emergence of complex patterns from simple chemical interactions and visualizes how parameters affect the evolution of these patterns over time.

 ![Sample Output](./images/grayscott-output.png)